gdkimaiyo/Todo-list-with-JS/README.md

 - Add a new Todo task
 - Show/Display all tasks
 - Check/Mark a task as complete
-- Sort tasks by due date
-- Show/Hide completed tasks
 - Delete a task
 - Edit/Update a task
+- Add due date to a task
-- Delete all tasks
+- Sort tasks by due date
 - Persist Data using Web Storage

 ## Setup project on your PC